MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Results

 In order to investigate the contribution of augmentation and different loss function, we conduct an ablation experiment by removing/adding each component separately.
 We test the network on scenario 1 task S4 fold 1 with combinations of self-training, data augmentation, P2P, P2C and C2C contrast.
 All the networks are trained under the same experimental settings as Section \ref{implement}.
 As illustrated in Table \ref{ablation_component}, adding data augmentation (see case 2) to self-training can increase the DSC by 21.3\% compared to plain self-training (see case 1).
 Combining case 2 with P2P (see case 3) or P2C (see case 4) contrast increase the DSC to 80.2\% and 76.0\% respectively.
 However, when adding C2C contrast into case 2 (see case 5), the network performance deteriorates to a DSC of 67.3\%, indicating centroid-level contrastive learning does not benefit feature embeddings in our breast segmentation task.
 Nonetheless, this shortcoming is canceled out by adding P2P or P2C contrast, as shown in case 6 and 8.
+This indicates that C2C contrast is not as effective as P2P or P2C contrast in our breast segmentation task.
 When integrating all contrasts together (see case 9), the DSC reaches highest score of 82.2\%, an increment of 31.9\% compared to the simple case 1.
-In summary, these results suggest that our proposed contrastive loss can improve the self-training framework to achieve promising segmentation performance.
+Overall, by adding data augmentation, P2P, P2C, and C2C contrasts, MSCDA can improve the self-training framework to achieve better segmentation performance.
+However, we also find that not all types of contrasts are equally effective.
+Hence, we performed an ablation study on the regularization coefficients of three contrasts in Section \ref{ablation_coef}.